Posted on May 23, 2018 by Indiana's Cool North

 Length: 10.4 Miles

 When you travel the Prairie Duneland Trail, it’s easy to see how this route, considered the “crown jewel” of Indiana bike trails, got its name.
-Both prairies and dunes create a stunning landscape in spots along the trail, just a few miles south of Lake Michigan and the Indiana Dunes National Lakeshore.
+Both prairies and dunes create a stunning landscape in spots along the trail, just a few miles south of Lake Michigan and the Indiana Dunes National Park.
 The flat, concrete rail-trail, popular with families, travels a diverse route of more than 10 miles where you see ponds and trees, but also pockets of suburbia as you head west from Chesterton to Hobart.
 The trail passes through wide-open farm fields and even some remnants of tallgrass prairie.

 Length: 7 Miles